 What are the chances of getting a job?

-Demand for for editors who specialise in online content is good because:
+However, demand for those who specialise in online content is good because:

 - the amount of online content is increasing rapidly

-- more organisations are recognising that online content needs to go through an editor before it is released.
+- more organisations are recognising online content needs to go through an editor.

 Limited opportunities at publishing houses

-Although publishing companies are increasingly moving from print to digital publishing, opportunities for editors at these companies are more limited.
-They tend to hire editors as needed, on contract, so chances are best for editors with a good reputation and strong network.
+Although publishing companies are increasingly moving from print to digital publishing, opportunities for editors at these companies are limited.
+They tend to hire editors as needed, on contract, so chances are best for those with a good reputation and strong network.

 Low turnover among senior editors